seanome/2025-longevity-x-ai-hackathon/README.md

 Upload your dataset to our hugging face org!

+You can request to join the org as a contributor with ***REMOVED***

+For the duration of the hackathon we will provide you with a temporary write permission token (ask us) to accelerate the process.

 ```bash
 pip install datasets huggingface_hub
 huggingface-cli login # (Ask us for a temporary token)